yoshuawuyts/knowledge/arch/api.md

 # API
 Building APIs is hard.
 It's tough to strike a balance between flexibility and rigidity.
-Finding the right boundries for individual elements is a continuous process.
-In this section we'll be looking at the different elements that consitute an API, and explore how we can standardize some parts of this.
+Finding the right boundaries for individual elements is a continuous process.
+In this section we'll be looking at the different elements that constitute an API, and explore how we can standardize some parts of this.

 - [errors](#errors)
 - [validation](#validation)